Omar-M001/Banking-Transaction-Analytics-Risk-Monitoring/README.md

 **Result:** Weighted AUC ≈ **0.56**.
 Modest improvement — the model began identifying some high-risk customers but still struggled with precision on the minority class.

-**Lesson learned:** Class weighting helps but is not sufficient when the underlying features do not strongly separate the two classes.
+**Lesson learned:** Class weighting helps, but is not sufficient when the underlying features do not strongly separate the two classes.
 The engineered `Risk_Label` (based on average anomaly ≥ 0.5) is a noisy proxy — this limits supervised model ceiling regardless of algorithm choice.

 ---

-### Attempt 3 — Isolation Forest (Unsupervised)
+### Attempt 3: Isolation Forest (Unsupervised)

 **Approach:** Switched to an unsupervised approach using scikit-learn's `IsolationForest` to detect unusual behavioral patterns directly — without relying on the engineered labels during training.